Mentoring programmes

 See also:

 The programme has been ongoing since 2012, and since that time has engaged hundreds of participating students from all faculties.
-The programme is coordinated by the University of Helsinki Career Services in cooperation with University of Helsinki alumni team.
+The programme is coordinated by the University of Helsinki Career Services in cooperation with University of Helsinki Alumni team.

 Other parties organising mentoring